tbfang/swiss-happy-maps/leaflet-app/README.md

 * The following packets in R need to be also installed (we are writing also the version we used):
   * sp (Classes and Methods for Spatial Data, version 1.2-4)
   * rgdal (Bindings for Geospatial Data Abstraction Library, version 1.2-5)
-  * shiny (Web Application Framework for R, version 1.0)
+  * shiny (Web Application Framework for R, version 1.0) `install_packages("shiny")`

-The steps for displaying the application for displaying the map are:
+To run the file:
+It is possible to run Shiny from the remote source.
+The simplest way is to run the following code in RStudio (assuming RStudio and Shiny is installed):

+`library(shiny)

+shiny::runGitHub("swiss_sentiment_map", "tbfang")`

+Alternatively, it is possible to clone the repository, run the app with the following steps:

 * Open the "run_leaflet.R" file in R Studio, this file is localized in the root directory of this repository

 ![image](images_readme/1.png)